rob-med/awesome-TS-anomaly-detection/README.md

 ## Related Software

-This section includes some time-series software for anomaly detection-related tasks, such as forecasting and labeling.
+This section includes some time-series software for anomaly detection-related tasks, such as forecasting, generic TS analysis and labeling.

 ### Forecasting